Father, Grand-Father. Poet. Also the creator and founder of Pretty Pug Publishing. Cricketer, a season ticket holder at Woking FC (for his sins!)

 One good thing about the lockdowns is that Simone has reclaimed much more of her time for writing, including more poetry, a collaboration with an M.A. student at the University of Bucharest on the translation of 50 of Simone’s earlier poems, commissioned pieces for ITV Sport, a blog about life in West Wales during the pandemic – which she has just turned into an ebook, ‘A Year of Going Nowhere’, another ebook compilation of some of her performance poetry, ‘Getting Off Lightly’ and, of course...

-The story the Stowaway family of mice, ‘Valletta and the Year of Changes’ which will be COMING SOON to the Pretty Pug Shop!
+The story the Stowaway family of mice, ‘Valletta and the Year of Changes’ which is available for pre-order now in the Pretty Pug Shop!

 The things that matter most to Simone – apart from the written and the spoken word – are her family, the environment, her menagerie of animals, and finding humour even in the darkest of moments, being a glass-half-full kind of woman!

 Kevin (Heaton) Wilson